alphagov/govuk-developer-docs/source/manual/upgrading-mysql.html.md

 >
 > whitehall_mysql_master

-To do the upgrade, use this [Fabric](https://github.com/alphagov/fabric-scripts) command:
+To upgrade the version of MySQL, use this fabric command from the [`fabric-scripts` repo](https://github.com/alphagov/fabric-scripts):

 `fab $environment -H <hostname> sdo:"apt-get install mysql-server-5.5"`

-It's best to do the backup machines first, followed by second slave, first slave and then the master.
+Complete the upgrade for the backup machines first, followed by second slave, first slave, and finally the master.

-Before upgrading the master, stop the slow query logs on the slave machines.
-This can be done with the following Fabric command (or a similar one replacing the classes for Whitehall).
+Before upgrading the master, stop the slow query logs on the slave machines. **Note**: only do this on staging – slow query logs are not enabled in production.

+Stopping the slow query logs can be done with the following Fabric command (or a similar one replacing the classes for Whitehall):
-Only do this on
-staging - slow query logs are not enabled in production:

 `fab $environment class:mysql_backup class:mysql_slave mysql.stop_slow_query_log`

 The upgrade task can then be run on the master.
 Stopping the slow query log should allow replication to continue - if alerts occur about replication not running, then run the following Fabric task:

 `fab $environment class:mysql_backup class:mysql_slave mysql.fix_replication_from_slow_query_log_after_upgrade`

-Once the master has safely upgraded and replication is running, then turn the slow query log back on.

-Only do this on staging - slow query logs are not enabled in production:
+Once the master has safely upgraded and replication is running, then turn the slow query log back on. **Note**: only do this on staging - slow query logs are not enabled in production:

 `fab $environment class:mysql_backup class:mysql_slave mysql.start_slow_query_log`